OpenDSU/docssite/pages/quickstart/Developers Tutorial (RFC-114).md

 </div>

 <p style='text-align: justify;'>This means that the workspace is up and running, and you can create and load a simple SSApp.
-If you want to load a WebCardinal application rather than an SSApp in your workspace, check out the tutorial for the Creation of a WebCardinal Application in a workspace.
+If you want to load a WebCardinal application rather than an SSApp in your workspace, check out the tutorial for the Creation of a WebCardinal Application in a workspace., available in this document: <a href="https://opendsu.com/rfc113">WebCardinal Beginners Tutorial</a>.
 </p>